Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Introduction

-As a case study, we conducted a \gls{ml}-\gls{htp} screening focused on Heusler compounds, which have garnered significant attention due to their diverse functional properties, technological potential, and the structure complexity \cite{heComputationallyAcceleratedDiscovery2022}.
+As a case study, we conducted a \gls{ml}-\gls{htp} screening on Heusler compounds, which have garnered significant attention due to their diverse functional properties, technological potential, and structure complexity \cite{heComputationallyAcceleratedDiscovery2022}.
 Numerous DFT-HTP screenings have been carried out to identify candidates with different desirable properties~\cite{sanvitoAcceleratedDiscoveryNew2017, faleevHeuslerCompoundsPerpendicular2017, nokyGiantAnomalousHall2020, huHighthroughputDesignCobased2023, xingChemicalsubstitutiondrivenGiantAnomalous2024a, xiaoHighthroughputComputationalScreening2025}.
 In our previous work, we developed \gls{dxmag}, a comprehensive database encompassing nearly all conventional ternary Heusler compounds.
 The present study significantly extended the search space to include quaternary and all-$d$ Heusler compounds, targeting stability and \gls{mae} as key screening criteria.
-In earlier DFT-HTP studies, 10 large \gls{mae} candidates were identified out of 286 selected compositions, and 15 among 29,784 Co-based structures \cite{faleevHeuslerCompoundsPerpendicular2017, huHighthroughputDesignCobased2023}.
+In earlier DFT-HTP studies of Heusler compounds, 10 candidates with large \gls{mae} were identified out of 286 selected compositions, and 15 among 29,784 Co-based structures \cite{faleevHeuslerCompoundsPerpendicular2017, huHighthroughputDesignCobased2023}.
 This low yield underscores the rarity of such materials and highlights the difficulty of this search problem, making it a stringent test case for \gls{ml}-\gls{htp} approaches.

+Previous studies attempted ML approaches to $E_{\mathrm{aniso}}$ in systems outside the Heusler family.
+They employed early ML models, such as crystal graph convolutional neural networks (CGCNN) and compositional-descriptor models, to predict $E_{\mathrm{aniso}}$ in Fe–Co–N alloys and physics-informed 2D materials, working on the order of hundreds of compounds \cite{xieDataDrivenStudiesMagnetic2021, liaoPredictingMagneticAnisotropy2022, duttaMachineLearningAssisted2022}.
+Here, we employ state-of-the-art ML methods to extend the scope to hundreds of thousands of compounds with improved accuracy and practicality.